-The arrival of spring is heralded by the cupped blooms of globe mallow throughout the arid regions of the Southwest.
+The arrival of spring is heralded by the blooms of globe mallow throughout the arid regions of the Southwest.

-The cupped flowers add a ‘cottage garden’ feel to arid gardens where they should be planted in full sun where they will reach 3 feet tall and wide.
+The cupped flowers add a ‘cottage garden’ feel to arid gardens where they should be planted in full sun where they will reach a size of 3 feet tall and wide.
 While globe mallow comes in different colors, such as red, pink, purple, and white – orange is the most common color.
 If one or more colors are present in the landscape, new volunteers may appear in a different color due to cross-pollination.

 Globe mallow fits nicely alongside spiky succulents such as century plant (Agave americana) or green desert spoon (Dasylirion texanum).
 For a mixture flowering perennials, add blackfoot daisy (Melampodium leucanthum), desert marigold (Baileya multiradiata), and Goodding’s verbena (Glandularia goddingii).

 Plants that can handle full, reflected heat, are valuable in the landscape.
 One way that globe mallow does this is due to tiny hairs that cover its leaves and stems and reflect the sun’s rays.
 The foliage can be irritating to the skin and eyes, so wear gloves and long sleeves when doing any pruning.
 To keep globe mallow attractive and promote additional flowering the next year, shear it back to 1-foot tall and wide once the blooms fade in late spring or early summer.